arabellas-craft/arabellas-craft.github.io/_posts/2025-12-18-quick-decision-tarot-spread.md

 Tarot isn't the only accessible option for decision-making.

 If you don't have a tarot deck or prefer other methods, you can practice [divination without buying anything](https://juniperdivination.com/divination-without-buying-anything).
 Dice, playing cards, tea leaves, and books you already own all work for guidance.

+And if your question is a straight yes or no rather than a choice between two options, tarot isn't the tool for it.
+The guide to [better methods for binary questions](https://juniperdivination.com/yes-or-no-tarot) covers geomancy, pendulums, and coin work.